Compare P&N Bank products

 What about the mobile app?Image Source: App Store

-What transaction accounts are offered by Police and Nurses?
+What transaction accounts are offered by P&N?

 - Easypay Access Account.
 A monthly fee applies for the use of this account which you can have waived by meeting their conditions.
 You are also provided with multiple ways of accessing your money including a linked Visa debit card that can make withdrawals at over 3,000 ATMs countrywide for free.